HealthengineAU/booking-webhooks/README.md

 ### `booking-marked-attended`

-This event is triggered after a booking has been marked as attended on the HealthEngine platform.
+This event is triggered after a booking has been marked as attended on the Healthengine platform.
 An example payload is shown below.

 ```json
 {